Robustifying Token Attention for Vision Transformers: Robust Token Self-Attention

 As illustrated in Figure~\ref{fig:token_overfocusing}, we can visualize the self-attention mechanism in each layer as $N \times N$ attention matrix.
 Here, $N$ is the number of input and output tokens and each entry $(i,j)$ denotes the attention that the $i$-th output token ($i$-th row) puts on the $j$-th input token ($j$-th column) -- deeper red denoting higher attention scores.
 To handle multi-head self-attention, we visualize this matrix by averaging across attention heads.

 As baseline, Figure~\ref{fig:token_overfocusing} highlights the recent FAN \cite{zhou2022understanding} architecture, showing the attention map of the last layer for example.
 We observe that the attention is generally very sparse in columns, meaning that most input tokens are not attended to and very few tokens are overfocused.
 More importantly, these ``important'' tokens are often similar across output tokens (rows).
 We refer to this phenomenon as \emph{token overfocusing}.
 This leads to problems when facing corruptions such as Gaussian noise: the set of important tokens might change entirely (Figure~\ref{fig:token_overfocusing}, second column).
 This can be understood as the original tokens not capturing robust information.
 We can also quantitatively capture this instability by computing the cosine similarity between clean and corrupted attention maps across all ImageNet images.
 As shown by the blue box in Figure~\ref{fig:token_overfocusing} (right), the baseline model obtains very low cosine similarities, indicating the poor robustness of standard self-attention.

-We found that this phenomenon exists across diverse architectures, including DeiT~\cite{TouvronICML2021} and RVT~\cite{mao2021towards} and also occurs in, e.g., semantic segmentation models (see supplementary).
-In the remainder of this section, we propose two general techniques to robustify self-attention.
+We found that this phenomenon exists across diverse architectures, e.g., DeiT~\cite{TouvronICML2021} and RVT~\cite{mao2021towards}, and diverse tasks, including both image classification and semantic segmentation (see visual examples in supplementary). \yong{Moreover, we highlight that our observation is consistent with existing works~\cite{CordonnierICLR2020,pan2022less}.
+Specifically, these works observe that the middle and deep layers (often with overfocusing issue) tend to capture global information but put focus on very few tokens, e.g., very few deep red tokens in Figure 5 of~\cite{CordonnierICLR2020} and Figure~3~(Stage 4) in~\cite{pan2022less}.
+This further justifies the existence and importance of the token overfocusing issue.} To alleviate this issue, we propose two general techniques to robustify self-attention in the remainder of this section.